theQRL/documentation/docs/Use/Wallet/Web/backup-wallet.md

 **Backup Options**

-- write down either the mnemonic phrase or hexseed onto offline media like paper an pen and store in a secure location.
+- Write down either the mnemonic phrase or hexseed onto offline media like paper an pen and store in a secure location.
 - Save a copy of the digital wallet file into multiple locations.
 The encrypted version uses the passphrase given during address creation to AES encrypt the data in the wallet file.
 This passphrase will be required to open the wallet at a later date.
 - Copy either the mnemonic phrase or the hexseed into a digital file and backup on an external medium like a flash drive or hard drive